mobiletest2016/machine-learning-articles/articles/how-to-perform-affinity-propagation-with-python-in-scikit.md

 from sklearn.cluster import AffinityPropagation
 ```

 We then add a few configuration options: the number of samples in total we generate, the centers of the clusters, as well as the number of classes that we will generate samples for.
-Those are all to be used in `make_blobs`, which generates the clusters and assigns them to \[latex\]X\[/latex\] and \[latex\]targets\[/latex\], respectively.
+Those are all to be used in `make_blobs`, which generates the clusters and assigns them to $X$ and $targets$, respectively.

-We save them with Numpy and subsequently load them and assign them to \[latex\]X\[/latex\] again.
+We save them with Numpy and subsequently load them and assign them to $X$ again.
 Those two lines of code aren't necessary for your model to run, but if you want to compare across settings, you likely don't want to generate samples at random every time.
 By saving them once, and subsequently commenting out `save` and `make_blobs`, you'll load them from file again and again :)

 ```
 # Configuration options